Keith Park's Attic

 Majestic 93 (1930)

 Majestic 93 (1930) BC.
 This spectacular set is featured on the cover of Alan Douglas' book "Radio manufacturers of the 1920's" with its stunningly massive cabinet draped with ornate burled walnut veneers! $167 when new, the chassis is an eight-tube TRF 90B and one of the first of the AC console sets, has a distance/local antenna feature and works incredibly well for such an early design.
 The original knobs are still with it and the grille cloth is an exact replica of the original.
 The original back is also still with the set.
 This set has an auxiliary input installed, however this does not use the sets volume control.
 Fully restored and warranted.
-44-1/2"H x 28"W x 17"D. $575.00.
+44-1/2"H x 28"W x 17"D. Was $575.00, now $525.00.
 (0100170)

 Stromberg-Carlson 130R (1936)